Skip to main content

 What about Growth Hormone Peptides?

 Growth hormone peptide therapies, such as Sermorelin or a combination of Ipamorelin and CJC-1295, represent a different approach.
 These are not direct hormone replacement.
-They are secretagogues, which means they signal the body’s own pituitary gland to produce and release more in a natural, pulsatile manner.
-Growth hormone deficiency in adults is linked to a cluster of factors, including increased visceral fat, unfavorable lipid profiles, and impaired cardiac function.
+They are secretagogues, which means they signal the body’s own pituitary gland to produce and release more growth hormone in a natural, pulsatile manner.
+Growth hormone deficiency in adults is linked to a cluster of cardiovascular risk factors, including increased visceral fat, unfavorable lipid profiles, and impaired cardiac function.

 By restoring more youthful growth hormone levels, these peptides can lead to significant improvements in body composition, specifically a reduction in fat mass and an increase in lean muscle.
 This metabolic shift is inherently cardioprotective.
 Furthermore, research suggests that growth hormone and its secretagogues have direct beneficial effects on the cardiovascular system, including promoting vasodilation and offering protection against ischemic damage.